Have you been curious about mindfulness, in relation to your work and life as educator or parent?

 Megan Sweet, EdD is the Director of Training at Mindful Schools.
 She brings more than two decades of experience as a school teacher, school and district administrator, and a leader in school transformation.
 She’s an experienced Network Lead with a demonstrated history of working in the education management industry.
 Her doctoral degree focused on Educational Leadership and Administration and she is skilled in Educational Consulting, Lesson Planning, Educational Technology, Instructional Design, and Curriculum Development.
 Megan is also a published author of An Educator’s Guide to Using Your 3 Eyes: How to Apply Intellect, Insight and Intuition to Promote Personal and School-Wide Transformation.

-In general, cancellation fees increase the closer it gets to the starting date of the retreat.
+Cancellation Policy In general, cancellation fees increase the closer it gets to the starting date of the retreat.
 There are no refunds if you cancel after June 7, 2019.
 If you need to cancel this retreat, please let us know as soon as possible by sending an email to email@example.com.
 If Mindful Schools cancels the retreat for any reason, the cancellation fees will be waived and full refunds will be offered to those who have registered.

 Cancellation Fee Schedule: